-My browser of choice for most tasks is Brave.
+However, I break that link by using Brave.
 It’s a privacy focused browser that automatically blocks trackers and ads.
-This is perfect for any casual browsing, and reading blogs or media which typically come with a lot of trackers and ads.
-They have taken great strides in ensuring user privacy, and even offer a built in Tor browser in their private windows.
-This is amazing, and makes me browse with a more peaceful mindset.
+This is perfect for any casual browsing, reading blogs, or consuming media as all of these activities typically come with a lot of ads and trackers.
+The Brave team have taken great strides in ensuring user privacy, and even offer a built in Tor browser in their private windows.

 I recently switched my search engine from Google to DuckDuckGo.
 Having cleared all my data from Google servers, Google had basically no difference in search capability to DuckDuckGo since it couldn’t show me relevant information anymore.
 For me, this is a trade I’m willing to make sure to ensure that companies know less about me and my browsing habits.

 DuckDuckGo is great for searching, and even has some level of customization that I appreciate.
 For example, I enabled the infinite scroll feature, which will continue to load results through scrolling rather than resorting to pagination.
 In addition, there are more choices for aesthetic features, such as centering results and changing the theme to a dark mode.

 FileVault is great if someone accesses your computer.
 It makes all the files unreadable and encrypted while your computer is asleep or off, which is important to prevent someone from accessing your data.
 It’s a simple change that doesn’t affect any other part of your workflow.

 Using the firewall will help prevent unwanted connections to your computer and gives you better control of the connections to your computer.
 By default, it’ll block all incoming connections, which is especially important if you’re working on a public network.

 To further enhance security when working on a public network, you can enable stealth mode, which makes your computer ignore any unsigned connections.
 Doing this will prevent a hacker from detecting a device on the other end of the connection.